Test: Unwanted chemicals in chewing gum

 The test is a check of the ingredients.
 This means we have looked at the ingredients list, we haven’t analyzed the content in a laboratory and therefore we do not know the quantities of the additives in the gum.

-- Green flask – Good choice – does not contain BHA or BHT.
+- A label – Good choice – does not contain BHA or BHT.

-- Red flask – Chewing gum we cannot recommend.
-They contain BHA or BHT.
+- C label – Chewing gum we cannot recommend.
+Contains BHA or BHT.

 What we found: